Raccoons-Rise-Up/client-godot/.github/NETWORKING.md

 Never give the client any authority, the server always has the final say in everything.
 This should always be thought of when sending new packets.

-Packets are sent like this.
+Packets are sent like this (the way packets are read has a very similar setup)
 ```cs
 // WPacketChatMessage.cs
 namespace KRU.Networking